 co-op - summer/fall

 We add this label to all reviewed co-op jobs.
-Your search will automatically populate on the right-hand side.
-You can also search for jobs using Job Function, Keyword, Employer Industry and Job Function.
+You can also search for jobs using Keyword, Employer Industry and Job Function.
 Click here for more details: https://support.joinhandshake.com/hc/en-us/articles/218693408-How-do-I-search-for-jobs-and-internships-

-If you find an opportunity in Handshake that is not labeled co-op - (term) then run it past your career services coordinator or department to approve it before you apply -- it may qualify as a co-op.
+If you find an opportunity in Handshake that is not labeled "co-op - (term)", or even outside of Handshake, run it past your career services coordinator or department to approve it before you apply -- you want to make sure it will qualify as co-op.